 Decatur’s parks provide wonderful outdoor venues for picnics, family reunions, sports activities, and community events.
 To reserve a pavilion, please call the administrative office at 422-5911.
+Further information about our different pavilions can be found on our Pavilions page.
 Hours for Decatur Park District’s parks are dawn – 10 p.m.

 Need to find the address and amenities of a particular park?
 View the Decatur Park District parks and features grid.

 The enhancement of Decatur’s lakefront area in the Nelson Park basin is expected to attract visitors to Decatur, spur economic development, and improve quality of life for all in our community.
 This project will integrate Nelson Park with the existing attractions located in Scovill Park (Scovill Zoo and Children’s Museum of Illinois).
 For detailed project information, visit the Lakeshore Landing website at www.lakeshorelanding.org.
 If you have questions or comments, please call Bill Clevenger, Decatur Park District Executive Director, at any time (217/422-5911).

 The Decatur Parks Foundation, along with the Decatur Park District, Children’s Museum of Illinois, Decatur Area Arts Council, and Neuhoff Media, began conversations in October 2015 for an exciting, accessible, outdoor art development in Scovill Park.
 Shortly thereafter, the idea was proposed to a private philanthropist, who invested $250,000 to fund the project in its entirety.